denoland/std/README.md

 ### Do not use the filename `index.ts` nor `index.js`

-Deno does not treat "index.js" or "index.ts" differently.
+Deno does not treat "index.js" or "index.ts" in a special way.
 By using these filenames, it suggests that they can be left out of the module specifier when they cannot.
 This is confusing.